Is Pinterest Still Relevant in 2024?

 Is Pinterest still relevant?
 Should you bother using Pinterest for marketing your blog in 2024?

 In blogger groups I see the same questions asked again and again – is Pinterest still worth it?
 Lots of people have seen diminishing returns for their marketing efforts and are wondering whether to still use Pinterest.
 It can be soul destroying to spend hours creating pins only to have 0 impressions on them!
 Here’s why I think you should definitely be promoting your blog on Pinterest and using Pinterest in your marketing strategy.

 With some 450+ million monthly users, Pinterest is a huge platform.
-It had a huge growth in user numbers during the pandemic, whilst this has dropped back slightly as the world gets back to work and isn’t online as much, it’s still a really active place.
+It had a huge growth in user numbers during the pandemic, and is still growing, being popular with Gen Z and Millennials especially.
 Why would you not want all those extra eyes on your content FOR FREE?

 It’s also unique, in that Pinterest isn’t a social media platform.
 It’s more of a search engine, allowing users to find answers to their queries, or get inspiration.
 People go on there to find what they’re looking for, not to find out what their friends are doing or to engage with other users as much.
 Pinners don’t care what you had for lunch – they want to know how to make it!
 Your job is to make sure your content can be found by the people who are actively searching for it.